centrahq/api-documentation/pages/06.plugins/08.CartAbandonment/docs.md

 ## How does Cart Abandonment feature work?

 In short, you need to have CA enabled in the Rulemailer plugin (see [Rulemailer plugin configuration](#rulemailer-plugin-configuration)), and you need to send a proper payload when submitting the payment - with customer's e-mail and `"cartAbandonmentEmail": true` parameter.

+In Rule, you should create an automation that will trigger when a subscriber with `cartAbandonmentEmail` is received.
+This automation should wait the pre-defined period of time (much longer than it usually takes to complete a payment) and then trigger a Cart Abandonment e-mail to your subscriber, based on the pre-defined template.
+If the order is completed before the timer is up, the CA tag will be removed from the subscriber, and so the e-mail will not be triggered.

 ### Using Klarna Checkout